ErlendF/ctp/README.md

 ```
  -h, --help                  Help for CTA2
  -p, --port int              Specifies which port the API should listen to (default 80)
- -d, --domain string         Specifies the domain for the redirect URI used for authentication (default "localhost")
  -f, --fbkey string          Path to the firebase key file (default "./FBKEY.json")
  -v, --verbose               Verbose logging
  -j, --jsonFormatter         JSON logging format